logstash/log4j-jsonevent-layout/README.md

 - `@version`
 - `@timestamp` (optional - will be inferred from event receipt time

 Because of this, when adding support for the new format, `JSONEventLayoutV1` was used to allow backwards compatibility.
 As of `1.6` of the jsonevent-layout library, we've now gone to fully versioned appenders.
-There is no longer a `JSONEventLayout`.
-Instead there is:
+Always use either:

 - `JSONEventLayoutV0`
 - `JSONEventLayoutV1`

 Work has stopped on V0 but it won't be removed.
 No new features are added to V0 (custom UserFields for instance).
+For convenience, `JSONEventLayout` is an alias to `JSONEventLayoutV0` but its use is discouraged.

 # Custom User Fields
 As of version 1.6, you can now add your own metadata to the event in the form of comma-separated key:value pairs.
 This can be set in either the log4jconfig OR set on the java command-line: